 What is Cancer?

-In normal circumstances, human cells grow and multiply, creating new cells.
+Under normal circumstances, human cells grow and multiply, creating new cells.
 When cells become old or damaged, they die and are replaced by the new ones.

 Types of Cancer

 There are over 100 different forms of cancer.
 Typically, cancer types are named for the organs or tissues where they occur.
+Among the top 5 prevalent cancers are colon cancer, breast cancer, lung cancer, nasopharyngeal cancer, and liver cancer.

 Click on the "+" symbol to learn more about the different types of cancers.